marios-code-path/demo-chat/chat-service-cassandra/README.md

 # That Data Model Over There (TDMMOT)

-This part of the tutorial will focus on chat message data modeling, and access/retrieve operations that espouse the Cassandra design techniques.
+This part of the tutorial will focus on chat topicMessage data modeling, and access/retrieve operations that espouse the Cassandra design techniques.
 You can find out more about these methodologies at the datastax website [free video](https://academy.datastax.com/resources/ds220-data-modeling?dxt=blogposting).

-The first course of action here is to identify the access methods we will need across our data type - in this case, a message - and how to issue a reliable key across partition nodes.
+The first course of action here is to identify the access methods we will need across our data type - in this case, a topicMessage - and how to issue a reliable key across partition nodes.
 In this demo, have selected to use [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) as our ID type.
 The main reason is it' s flexability when used with distributed, multi-server nodes that do not share a counter per data model.
 UUID's advantage as a consistent and unique key can be summarized [in Datastax Docs](https://docs.datastax.com/en/archived/cql/3.3/cql/cql_reference/timeuuid_functions_r.html) and [as discussed in this post on StackOverflow](https://stackoverflow.com/questions/17945677/cassandra-uuid-vs-timeuuid-benefits-and-disadvantages).

-## NOSQL?
-Whats that?
+# Data Modeling with Kotlin - Co-variant Types

+We want to have a single canonical Message shape for our application, then let individual components decide which properties were needed.
+In order to facilitate this, I created a `Message` interface that includes a Key, Value, and Timestmap.

+ChatMessage.kt

+    interface Message<out K, out V> {
+        val key: K
+        val value: V
+        val visible: Boolean
+    }

+The `out` keyword tells the JVM that any type of K or V will be a subtype of the specified generic parameter.
+This gives some sub-type flexibility when implementing downstream components that make use of the same Super-Types.
+See Kotlin's [co-variant/invariante](https://kotlinlang.org/docs/reference/generics.html) discussions for more information on this topic.

+## Optimization too soon ?
+Maybe ?

+Furthermore, because early on I knew there would be multiple Keying strategies, I created a separate Key support interface that allowed the inclusion of various key data such as Message ID, Topic ID, User ID, etc...
+The form of keys used in our Cassandra data implementations will make use of each of these Key ID's by giving them specific Key Column annotation ( cluster vs partition ).
+As the basic message will include just it's ID and a timestamp.
+Lets review the super-type key.

+MessageKey.kt:

+    interface MessageKey {
+        val msgId: UUID
+        val timestamp: Instant
+    }

+If I wanted to enforce a canonical topic-level Key, I created the following base type.

+TopicMessageKey.kt:

+    interface TopicMessageKey : MessageKey {
+        override val msgId: UUID
+        val topicId: UUID
+        override val timestamp: Instant
+    }

+To enforce User-Id sourced Messages, I created a sub-type that included the userId in addition to other key components.

+TextMessageKey.kt:

+    interface TextMessageKey : TopicMessageKey {
+        val userId: UUID
+    }

+For the Message body, lets review what we'll deal with for the rest of the application components.

+Message.kt:

+    interface Message<out K, out V> {
+        val key: K
+        val value: V
+        val visible: Boolean
+    }

+Now we have an idea of what our application types will look like, lets model these using Cassandra key methodologies.

+## NOSQL Data Modeling with Cassandra - QUICK Crash Course

 The following picture describes the basic data-access strategy working in Cassandra [Column Families](https://academy.datastax.com/units/data-model-and-cql-column-families):